InduminaP/InduminaP/README.md

 👋 Hi, I’m Indumina Prabashwara, an aspiring Data Analyst from Sri Lanka.

-## 🙋‍♂**About Me**
+## 🙋‍♂️ **About Me**
 📊 I’m currently learning Python and SQL to become a data analyst.
 📚 I completed the Google Data Analytics Program.
-📚 I have experience working with datasets, cleaning and analyzing data using Python (pandas, Matplotlib), and performing SQL queries.
+🔍 I have experience working with datasets, cleaning and analyzing data using Python (Pandas, Matplotlib), and performing SQL queries.
-🎓 I'm building my skills with real-world projects, and I aim to share my journey through my GitHub.
+🎓 I'm building my skills through real-world projects and sharing my journey on GitHub.

 ## 🛠 **Skills**
 **Programming Languages:**